arunodame/arunodame.github.com/_posts/2012-11-10-jshint-evil-eval-check.md

 ![JSHint's Evil Eval Check](/images/blog/jshint-eval-error.png)

-It seems like JSHint does not parse JavaScript for checking `eval` and possibly others.
+It seems like JSHint does not parse JavaScript for checking `eval`.